DroidsOnRoids/android-style-guide/README.md

 #### Methods with braces or as assignment?

-If the method body is simple or short enough to fit in the same line, use assignment operator (=), otherwise use braces ({}).
+If the method body is simple or short enough to fit in the same line, use the **assignment operator ( = )**, otherwise use **braces ( { } )**.

 #### Loops or streams?

-For more complicated iterations streams are advised, as they usually make the code more concise and readable.
+Consider streams when iterating (instead of typical for loops), as they can often make the code more concise and readable.

 ### Hungarian notation
-Hungarian notation (private/static fields starting with m/s) is generally not recommended.
-Here's a good write-up on *why not*:
+Hungarian notation (private/static fields starting with m/s) is generally **not recommended**.
+Here's a good write-up on why not:

 [Just Say mNo to Hungarian Notation (Jake Wharton)](http://jakewharton.com/just-say-no-to-hungarian-notation/)

-If you wish to easily remove it from an existing project, see this article about the *Structural Search and Replace* feature of Android Studio:
+If you wish to easily remove it from an existing project, see this article about the **Structural Search and Replace** feature of Android Studio:

 [Android Studio Like a Boss (Realm.io)](https://realm.io/news/360andev-philippe-breault-android-studio-ide-like-boss-structural-search-refactoring-java/)